Skip to main content

 Analytics sub-tab

-You can trigger all of the most important session operations from the chat composer without switching tabs.
+You can trigger common session operations from the chat composer.

 Rollback checkpoints

-Restoring a checkpoint replaces the session’s current state.
-The turns after the checkpoint are removed.
-Use /branch first if you want to preserve the current direction while also exploring a rollback.
+Restoring a checkpoint replaces the current session state.
+Use /branch first if you want to preserve the current direction.

 Context compression

-Navigate directly to the Context sub-tab with /context and to the Analytics sub-tab with /analytics (or /insights) from the chat composer.
+Jump directly to Context with /context and Analytics with /analytics or /insights.